kurtosis-tech/zz-deprecated_kurtosis-onboarding-experience/README.md

     1. Repeat the previous steps in order to start and link the remaining nodes
     1. Verify that running `bash scripts/build-and-run.sh all` generates output indicating that two tests ran (myTest, and myAdvancedTest) and that them passed

-1. Deploy the the `hello_world` smart contract into the private network to test an Ethereum transaction
+1. Deploy the `hello_world` smart contract into the private network to test an Ethereum transaction
     1. Write test logic in the `Run()` method to verify advanced functionality of the private multiple node Ethereum network.
         1. Create an instance of the Geth client which will be necessary to deploy the smart contract
         1. Get the private key's signer account